YiyunZhou/GSU-Text-Mining-Workshop-Fall-2015/Instruction.md

 #### Step 5: Locate Your iPython Notebook Working Directory on Your Computer

 + For Windows user
-  + the iPython Notebook Working Directory will be your user folder on C drive.
+  + The iPython Notebook Working Directory will be your user folder on C drive.
   + For example, my user name is zyin3.
-So my user folder is located in C:\Users\zyin3
+  + So my user folder is located in C:\Users\zyin3
   <img src="pic\ipython_win.png" style="width: 100px;"/>

 + For Mac user
-  + the iPtyhon notebook Wroking Directory will be your user folder.
+  + The iPtyhon notebook Wroking Directory will be your user folder.
   + For example, my user name is zhitaoyin.
-So my user folder is located in \Users\zhitaoyin
+  + So my user folder is located in \Users\zhitaoyin
   <img src="pic\ipython_mac.png" style="width: 100px;"/>

 #### Step 6: Download "Installation Test" iPython Notebook

-+ Download the [Installation Test](code\Installation_Test.ipnb) iPython Notebook
++ Download the [Installation Test](code\\Installation_Test.ipnb) iPython Notebook

 + Move it to your iPython Notebook Working Directory